susam/devil/README.md

 type `, . s` for `C-M-s` and so on.
 Further, `, ,` inserts a literal comma and `. .` inserts a literal dot.

-Note that by default, Devil configures only one activation key, i.e., the comma (`,`) because the more activation keys we add, the more intrusive Devil becomes during regular editing tasks.
-Each key we reserve to activate Devil key loses its default function and then we need workarounds to somehow invoke the default function associated with that key (like repeating `.` twice to type a single `.` in the above example).
-Therefore, it is a good idea to keep the number of Devil keys to be as small as possible.
+Note that by default Devil configures only one activation key (`,`) because the more activation keys we add, the more intrusive Devil becomes during regular editing tasks.
+Every key that we reserve for activating Devil loses its default function and then we need workarounds to somehow invoke the default function associated with that key (like repeating `.` twice to insert a single `.` in the above example).
+Therefore, it is a good idea to keep the number of Devil keys as small as possible.

 Why?